 The addition of the RID to its CBP will further limits our access to supplies.
-According to an audit of the U. S. Postal Service, “From March 1 through September 30, 2020, the Postal Service reported almost 73 million misrouted First-Class letters, or .15 percent of total First-Class letter volume processed.”
+According to an audit of the U. S. Postal Service, “From March 1 through September 30, 2020, the Postal Service reported almost 73 million misrouted First-Class letters, or 0.15 percent of total First-Class letter volume processed.”

-Keeping in mind this audit focused on First-Class letters, it is reasonable to expect lower class mail, such as parcels, will experience equal or higher volumes of misdirection.

 In addition to misdirection, other factors in requiring mail delivery will limit and even bar our access to supplies.
 CMS underestimates delivery disruptions.
-Packages can be delayed for a myriad of reasons, especially because of inclement weather which occurs routinely.
+Packages can be delayed for a myriad of reasons, especially because of inclement weather, which occurs routinely.

-Forcing people to receive ostomy, tracheostomy, and urological supplies through a single source like the RID vastly increases the chances that people will not receive the supplies they need by the time that they need them, due to number of reasons beyond their control.
+Forcing people to receive ostomy, tracheostomy, and urological supplies through a single source like the RID increases the chances that people will not receive the supplies they need by the time that they need them, due to a number of reasons beyond their control.
 We reiterate that these supplies keep us alive.
 It is highly concerning that CMS would disrupt the current multifaceted networking delivery system, which currently serves the disability community well.
 Again, this proposal runs counter to CMS’s vision stated above that, people “want this care from the organizations of their choosing, delivered in a manner that is convenient, accessible, and effective.”
-This should include people being able to pick up supplies from a supplier’s bricks and mortar store if they chose to do so.
+This should include people being able to pick up supplies from a supplier’s store if they chose to do so.

-In the proposal, CMS offers that people could ask non CBP suppliers to supply them when the RID fails.
-This overlooks a similar scenario discussed in the demonstration project’s evaluation above, that: One local urological demonstration supplier reported that he received a few inquiries from beneficiaries about obtaining some supplies in the short-term from his business until those from their out-of-area provider could be delivered.
+In the proposal, CMS suggests that people could ask non CBP suppliers to supply them when the RID fails.
+This overlooks a similar scenario discussed in the demonstration project’s evaluation: One local urological demonstration supplier reported that he received a few inquiries from beneficiaries about obtaining some supplies in the short-term from his business until those from their out-of-area provider could be delivered.
 This supplier was reluctant to serve these beneficiaries because he did not receive all of their business.
 He stated that he considered it unfair that he paid the cost of maintaining a storefront that provided immediate access for beneficiaries while the majority of a beneficiary’s business went to a mail-order supplier that avoided this cost by taking orders by phone and shipping supplies.”
 This demonstrates that store front suppliers are not always willing to act as a back-up.

 According to the demonstration project’s evaluations, CMS concluded, “beneficiaries often want to come to a storefront to obtain their urological supplies and prefer doing business with a company that has a storefront nearby.”
 In reality, people do often pick up their supplies from local suppliers.
-CMS has acknowledged in its proposed rule that RID contract suppliers would likely not be located near enough to beneficiaries so that they could pick up supplies, therefore this life sustaining equipment will be out of reach for many when the RID system is not available.
+CMS has acknowledged in its proposed rule that RID contract suppliers would likely not be located near enough to beneficiaries so that they could pick up supplies in person.
+When the RID system fail, this life sustaining equipment may not be available.

-We respectfully encourage CMS to fully review its demonstration project’s evaluations.
-CMS should also review its own vision statement.
-We reiterate that CMS should withdraw its proposal to place tracheostomy, ostomy and urological supplies in its Competitive Bidding Program and should withdraw its Proposed Remote Item Delivery for its Competitive Bidding Program.
+Based on a full review of CMS’s demonstration project evaluations, we reiterate that CMS should withdraw its proposal to place tracheostomy, ostomy and urological supplies in its Competitive Bidding Program and should withdraw its Proposed Remote Item Delivery for its Competitive Bidding Program.

 Thank you for the opportunity to submit these comments.